vantage-sh/docs.vantage.sh/docs/kubernetes.md

    - From the top right of the graph, change the date range to see how costs have changed over time.
    - From the resource list below each chart, click the icons next to each resource to view different aggregations.
 Click the **View on chart** button to isolate that specific resource on the chart.

-### Create Efficiency Reports
+### Create Efficiency Reports {#efficiency-reports}

 With Kubernetes efficiency reports, you can filter your Kubernetes cost data and create reports based on these filters.
 You have the option to filter for costs by Cluster, Namespace, or Label.

 :::note
-Labels include namespace labels, and if enabled in your Kubernetes agent integration, annotations.
-See the [Vantage Kubernetes agent documentation](/kubernetes_agent#enable-annotations-namespace-labels) for information on how to enable these parameters.
+Labels will include namespace labels and annotations, if enabled in your [Vantage Kubernetes agent integration](/kubernetes_agent#enable-annotations-namespace-labels).
 :::

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.